Slow Cooker Beef Chili

 Instructions

 - Spray a large skillet and heat it over medium-high heat.
-Add the beef and saute breaking it up with a spoon or spatula into crumbles, until it is browned throughout.
+Add the beef and sauté, breaking it up with a spoon or spatula into crumbles, until it is browned throughout.
 Drain in a colander.

 - Carefully wipe out the skillet and return to medium heat.
 Add the oil, and then add the onion and bell pepper and saute for 4 minutes until the vegetables have started to soften.
 Add the garlic and cook for another minute until you can smell the garlic.
-Add the tomato paste, chili powder, cumin and oregano, stir to combine, and then turn the mixture into a slow cooker.
+Add the tomato paste, chili powder, cumin, and oregano, stir to combine, and then turn the mixture into a slow cooker.
 Add the browned beef, kidney beans, tomatoes, cayenne and salt and pepper and stir well.
 Cook on low for 8 hours.

 - Serve in bowls with the desired toppings.